How to become a Korean Translator?

 First, there is no guarantee of work.
 So, incomes are very fluctuating.

-Many translators only have short-term temporary contracts.
+Many translators have only short-term, temporary contracts.
 Freedom and flexibility are positive aspects.
 But you also often get stressful deadlines and complex projects.

 Thus, you work hard to maintain your reputation and impress the clients and agencies you work with.